Severe weather that spawned Dallas tornado moves east, 1 killed by falling tree in Arkansas

 The storm's fury was captured on social media, with one video showing debris flying around.

-Damage within Dallas is limited to an area bordered by Royal Lane to the north and Northwest Highway to the south, as well as Harry Hines Boulevard to the west and Interstate 75 to the east — essentially, northwest Dallas, according to Evans.
+Damage within Dallas is limited to an area bordered by Royal Lane to the north and Northwest Highway to the south, as well as Harry Hines Boulevard to the west and U.S. Highway 75 to the east — essentially, northwest Dallas, according to Evans.

 Video of the twister showed electrical flashes as it moved northeast, bringing down power lines.

 Nearly 140,000 electric customers were without power in Texas as of 4 a.m.
 Monday, according to Oncor's online outage map.
 The electric utility said storms across East Texas had caused significant damage to power lines.